Area Code Lookup

 Accuracy Notes:

-- Reference cities and plotted coordinates are centroids or aliases, not coverage polygons.
+- Reference cities and coordinates are supplemental search aids, not official coverage boundaries.

 Worked Examples: